Australis86/network-pvr/README.md

 ## Usage

+### PVRtransfer.py

-`PVRtransfer.py` is a script designed to be called by TVHeadend once a recording is complete.
-The recording is then transferred to a network share (i.e. NAS or a workstation where it can be edited).
-It can be called by TVHeadend as follows:
+This script is designed to be called by TVHeadend once a recording is complete.
+All completed recordings are then transferred to a network share (i.e. NAS or a workstation where they can be edited).
+The script can be called by TVHeadend as follows:

 ```
 PVRtransfer.py %f %e
 ```

+Existing recordings can be manually processed using the `-p` option, rather than waiting for a recording to complete.

+The script includes a test option (`PVRtransfer.py -t`) to do a complete check of the script and parts of the system:

+- test ability to generate checksums
+- test network share access
+- check completed and scheduled recordings
+- check if TVHeadend is running
+- test HTSP connectivity
+- check free space
+- email the results to test email functionality

+It also has a basic system check option (`PVRtransfer.py -c`) that can be used for debugging (or in a cron job) and will run a subset of the above tests:

+- check free space
+- check if TVHeadend is running
+- send an email if a problem is found

 ## History